graphql/graphql-spec/rfcs/FragmentArguments.md

 ## Updated Validation: Overlapping Fields Can Be Merged

 Previously, fragment spreads didn't have to be considered as unique selections in the overlapping field merging algorithm.
-However, the algorithm still de-duplicated common fragment spreads.
+However, in practice the algorithm, but not the spec, still de-duplicated common fragment spreads.

-With this change, we can either just treat deduplicated fragment spreads as being keyed by (name, arguments) rather than just by name, and then apply the arguments when traversing the child selection set.
+With this change, we can just treat deduplicated fragment spreads as being keyed by (name, arguments) rather than just by name.
+When visiting child selections, we need to apply any fragment argument values (basically replace them with either variable or const values), and then any time we encounter duplicated fragment spreads with different arguments within merging selections, we consider that invalid.

-Alternatively, and as implemented in [graphql-js](https://github.com/graphql/graphql-js/pull/3152), we can both keep track of the updated fragment keys and also short-circuit whenever we encounter two fragments with the same name but different arguments.
+We _could_ just allow field merging rules to apply, but stopping the validation when same-named fragment spreads with different args are discovered helps provide much better error messaging and root-causes the issue: the issue isn't that you reached the same field in the same fragment twice, but rather than you reached the same fragment spread with different arguments, which will induce those two usages to be merging the same field with different arguments.

-## WILL NOT IMPLEMENT Validation Rule: Argument Uniqueness
+## WILL NOT IMPLEMENT Validation Rule: Document Argument Uniqueness

 If the client pre-server compiler rewrites an operation, it's possible to end up with a selection set that violates